spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202106.0/profile/editing merchants-profile-details.md

 ---
-title: Profile
+title: Editing merchant's profile details
 last_updated: Jul 24, 2020
-description: This topic describes actions a merchant can do in the Profile section of the Merchant Portal.
+description: This topic describes how to edit merchant's profile details in the Merchant Portal.
 template: back-office-user-guide-template
 ---

-This topic describes the actions a merchant can do in the *Profile* section of the Merchant Portal.
+This topic describes how to edit merchant's profile details in the Merchant Portal.

----

 ## Prerequisites

 To start managing a merchant profile, navigate to the **Merchant Portal** > **Profile**.

 This section allows [merchant users](/docs/marketplace/user/features/{{ page.version }}/merchants/merchant-users-feature-overview.html) to check and update the merchant profile information.

 Each section contains reference information.
 Make sure to review it before you start, or just look up the necessary information as you go through the process.

-## Editing the merchant's business info
+## Editing merchant's business info

 {% info_block infoBox "Info" %}